Cell phone videos give new view of Dillard High School brawl that injured 2 officers

 The fight broke out at Dillard High School right around dismissal time on Monday.

-Cell phone video from a student showed the scuffle starting inside the school and then spilling out into the street where one the officers got injured.
+Cell phone video from a student showed the scuffle starting inside the school and then spilling out into the street where one of the officers got injured.

 Another cell phone video taken from the second floor showed students violently throwing punches at each other.